lnkl26/weblog/README.md

 ### Current
 `toggleMode()`
-* Used to switch the site from [Dark Mode] to [Light Mode]
+* Used to switch the site from [Dark Mode] to [Light Mode] "not_found" page
+* Users who end up here can return back to the main page by clicking the home link
 ### DevLog
 I will mention snippets and thought process (with dates) on the site.
 But I will use this README to link to my other repositories.
 * [After Midnight: Text Adventure Game](https://github.com/lnkl26/aftermidnight)